CURRENT CALLS FOR SUBMISSIONS

 She would never be able to give her mother a hug or kiss, share doughnuts and hot chocolate with her, or paint their nails together.

-However, Kathy knew she could always keep her mother’s sweater, and that maybe one day it might make her feel as if her mother was still with her.
+However, Kathy knew she could always keep her mother’s sweater.
+Maybe one day it might make her feel as if her mother were still with her.